What is lard, and does it have any benefits or carry risks for cardiovascular functions?

 6. Is lard bad for your cholesterol?

-No, lard is not bad for your cholesterol.
-Lard contains healthy cholesterol that is essential for your body.
+No, lard isn’t bad for your cholesterol.
+It contains healthy fats that support overall cholesterol and lipid balance and are essential for bodily functions.

 7. Is the cholesterol in lard bad?